 - The door has three clips that need a reasonable level of dexterity and strength to open.
 These are optional to use but would successfully keep most children too small to use the trampoline out.

-The trampoline plus enclosure sells for between £70 and £110 which compares very favorably to other similar trampolines that do not always include enclosures.
+The trampoline plus enclosure sells for between £70 and £110 which compares very favourably to other similar trampolines that do not always include enclosures.

 Plum sells replacements parts for the Fun line ranging from 50p for end caps up to complete replacement legs, springs, and mats.
 They recommend replacing the netting annually which is available for £45.